Table of Contents

 I’ve been lucky enough to watch cricket in three different countries so far – England, New Zealand and the West Indies.
-Obviously there is more to see and that list needs to be added to in the future.

-Top 10 Largest Cricket Stadiums in the World by Boundary and Playing Area
+Top 10 Largest Cricket Stadiums in the World by Boundary

 The following grounds are ranked using their boundary measurements coupled with the overall playing surface.
 The playing area is determined using the straight boundaries multiplied by the square boundaries.